-Select the required incoming AES pair, choose an available Dolby E decoder and select PATCH.
-Dolby E can carry up to 8 legs of audio so each Dolby decoder extracts four pairs of signals.
+Select the incoming AES pair carrying the encoded signal, choose an available Dolby E decoder and select PATCH.
+Dolby E can carry up to 8 legs of audio per AES pair so each Dolby decoder extracts four pairs of signals.